-The University of Manchester currently has a working group that focuses on implementation and improving ESH and planetary health education.
-This working group has staff members from across all years of the MBChB Programme, student members, and active involvement from the Director of Social Responsibility from the School of Medical Sciences, Faculty, and from the Head of Sustainability for the Faculty of Biology, Medicine and Health.
+The University of Manchester's Climate in the Curriculum committee is a working group that focuses on implementation and improving ESH and planetary health education.
+This working group has staff members from across all years of the MBChB Programme, student representatives, and active involvement from the Director of Social Responsibility from the School of Medical Sciences, Faculty, and from the Head of Sustainability for the Faculty of Biology, Medicine and Health.